vsmithy/instock-native/README.md

 ## Status
 * Currently working on version 3!
-* You can find version 2 here: https://play.google.com/store/apps/details?id=com.rubygrey.instock
+* You can find version 2 in master branch or here: https://play.google.com/store/apps/details?id=com.rubygrey.instock

 ## Upcoming Major Changes!!
 * I have decided to do a complete rewrite, removing Expo (although I did like it!).